richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

 : Means a patent, utility model, or similar right that may Cover an Implementing Technology, whether such rights arise from a registration or renewal thereof, or an application therefore, in each case anywhere in the world.
-See {{RFC5378, Section 5.8}} for a discussion of trademarks, and {{ipr-requirements}} for IPR requirements that must be bet for documents used in the Internet Standards Process.
+See {{ipr-requirements}} for IPR requirements that must be met for documents used in the Internet Standards Process.

 Last-Call